puppetlabs/design-system/CONTRIBUTING.md

 See more guidelines for contributors and maintainers in the [Principles, Patterns, and Guidelines](principles-patterns-guidelines.md) doc.

-Each PR should get a +1 before being merged.
-The [design-system-codeowners](https://github.com/orgs/puppetlabs/teams/design-system-codeowners/members) team should be able to help get PRs reviewed.

-## Publishing
+## Pull requests and publishing

-Publishing packages to npm is automated with Relay when a PR is merged to `master` if Lerna detects a new version in a package's `package.json` that doesn't yet exist on npm.
+Once you have made a change and verified that it works locally including in the Styleguidist website, put up a PR.
+The author should own seeking review and merging/publishing.
+Publishing packages to npm is automated with Relay when a PR is merged to `main` or `releases/alpha` if Lerna detects a new version in a package's `package.json` that doesn't yet exist on npm.

-1. Create a PR from your feature branch to `master`.
+1. **Branch**: Create a PR from your branch.
+Note that we usually push the branch directly to this repository rather than a fork.
-1. Verify that the changes are captured in `CHANGELOG.md`, updating the release date if necessary.
+    - Target the `main` branch (the default branch) if the change should be published upon merge.
+    - Target the `releases/alpha` branch if it includes a breaking change.
+    - Target a feature branch if the change shouldn't be released yet.
+2. **Changelog**: Add a line about your change to the package's CHANGELOG.md.
+    - Add a heading with the release date.
+Note that you may use "Unreleased" if it's not going to be released yet.
+    - Add context and be specific about the change by prefixing the change with the component affected and referencing props by name.
-1. Increment the version in the appropriate `package.json` files (e.g. [packages/react-components/package.json](packages/react-components/package.json)), following [semver](https://semver.org/) for patch, minor, and major versions.
+3. **Version**: Update the version to be published, following [semver](https://semver.org/) for patch, minor, and major versions.
+Note that alpha versions also follow semver, in the form `6.0.0-alpha.3`.
+    - Increment the version in the appropriate `package.json` files, e.g. [packages/react-components/package.json](packages/react-components/package.json).
-1. Also increment the version in the corresponding `package-lock.json` files.
-When updating a single package, this is most easily done by manually incrementing `version` in the `package-lock.json` file to match, but can also be done by running `npm install`, though you may have to run `git clean -dfX` first to force them to update.
+    - Also increment the version in the corresponding `package-lock.json` files.
+When updating a single package, this is most easily done by simply manually incrementing the `version` field in the `package-lock.json` file to match, but can also be done by running `npm install`, though you may have to run `git clean -dfX` first to force them to update.
+4. **Review**: Get a +1 on the PR.
+Feel free to ping people to find a reviewer.
+The [design-system-codeowners](https://github.com/orgs/puppetlabs/teams/design-system-codeowners/members) team should be able to help.
-1. Merge the PR to master, which will trigger a Relay workflow that runs the `npm run release` command.
+5. **Merge**: Merge the PR.
+Merging to `main` or `releases/alpha` will trigger a Relay workflow that runs the `npm run release` command.
-1. Wait for a successful notification in the #team-design-system Slack channel, which could take a half hour or so.
+6. **Notification**: Wait for a successful notification in the #team-design-system Slack channel, which could take a half hour or so.
-1. Verify the new version got published, e.g. by checking [https://www.npmjs.com/package/@puppet/react-components](https://www.npmjs.com/package/@puppet/react-components)
+7. **Verify**: Verify the new version got published, e.g. by checking [https://www.npmjs.com/package/@puppet/react-components](https://www.npmjs.com/package/@puppet/react-components).